 From the beginning, the Hispanic Development Fund has focused on a critical need that emanated directly from the community: developing a scholarship program to empower Hispanic students to attend and graduate from college.
 It was also considered important from the very beginning to make this a community-wide effort, relying on other Latino nonprofit organizations to assist with the review of applications and pooling of resources.
 Additionally, the scholarship effort stressed to all students the importance of giving back to the Latino community and engaging as community leaders.
 In 1984, HDF awarded its first scholarships by giving $100 each to 100 students through a separately named Hispanic Scholarship Fund.
 In 2020, in partnership with local and regional higher education institutions, HDF awarded $689,000 in scholarships to 325 students.

 The HDF Scholarship Program awards college scholarships to full time students from the Greater Kansas City area.

 The 2020 HDF Scholarship application is now closed.

 Please come back in the fall for more details on how to apply.

 Questions?
 Contact the Hispanic Development Fund at firstname.lastname@example.org.

-To qualify for an HDF Scholarship, students must be of Hispanic Heritage and also:
+To qualify for an HDF Scholarship, students must be of Hispanic Heritage along with the following requirements.